 The avenue was planted with a double row of elm in 1690 when 'Young' Sir John enclosed the parkland.
 The 1st Baron Brownlow, a great nephew of Viscount Tyrconnel, considered the landscape of his predecessors old fashioned and in 1778 commissioned the landscape ‘improver’ William Emes to suggest modifications.
 Emes produced a plan proposing the removal of the avenue and introduction of informal plantations, clumps and copses.
 The Baron retained the avenue but softened it with additional planting.
 Dutch elm disease struck in the 1970s and the avenue was felled.
 The compacted, sandy soils made it difficult to successfully re-plant.
 The double row of Turkey oak was planted in 1988.
 The drive, with its avenue and ponds on either side, makes clever use of the terrain and terracing to provide impressive, changing views on the approach to the mansion.
 A journalist writing for Country Life in 1898 described the avenue as ‘one of the finest in the kingdom’.

 Continue down the drive and as you approach the overflow car park look out for a large veteran sycamore tree on your left next to the car park fence.
 Carry on walking towards the mansion and the Oval Lawn where Belton Park Cricket Club play their home matches during the spring and summer months.
-Why not complete your walk with a tasty treat in the café or visit the gift shop and second hand bookshop.
+Why not complete your walk with a tasty takeaway treat from the café.

 Veteran Sycamore Tree

 A longstanding feature of the 17th century parkland design, this sycamore is believed to be as old as the mansion.
 The Ranger Team keeps a close eye on it and maintains a layer of shredded bark around its trunk to help retain moisture over its roots.

 You made it